SammyBrimberry/GoogleBigQuery_attritionClassification/README.md

-# Cloud Based Warehousing and Reporting Solution that Leverages Predictive Modeling to Target Employees Who are Likley to Leave the Firm
+# Cloud Based Classification Task
 This repository provides a simple tutorial on building a cloud warehousing, interactive reporting, and a predictive modeling solution for businesses concerned with managing employee attrition.

 # Problem